9 Valentine’s Day Dessert Recipes

 - Spoon out about a tablespoon of crumb mixture into each heart cavity.
 Press the crumbs down making an even crust.
 Refrigerate until ready to fill with cheesecake mixture.

-- In the bowl of a stand mixer, or in a mixing bowl using a hand held mixer, beat the cream cheese on medium high until smooth, scraping down the sides of the bowl as needed.
-Be sure to scrape the cream cheese out of the mixing blade as well.
-You do not want lumps in your cheesecake.
+- In the bowl of a stand mixer, beat the cream cheese on medium high until smooth, scraping down the sides of the bowl as needed.

 - Add sugar and beat for one minute.
-Add eggs and beat until creamy, 1 to 2 minutes, scraping the sides of the bowl once.
+Then, add the eggs and beat until creamy, 1 to 2 minutes, scraping the sides of the bowl once.
 Add the sour cream and vanilla and mix just to combine.

 - Equally divide the filling among 6 bowls.
-Add food coloring to create the colors you’d like (5-8 drops).
+Add food coloring to create the colors you’d like.

-- Pour colored cheese cake filling into the heart shaped cavities in your Wilton silicone mold.
+- Pour colored cheese cake filling into the heart shaped cavities in your silicone mold.

 - Bake cheesecakes in a water bath for 22-25 minutes.

-- When baked thoroughly, the cheesecakes should still jiggle, but not look soupy.
+- When baked thoroughly, cheesecakes should still jiggle, but not look soupy.

-- Remove your baked cheesecakes and allow to cool at room temperature for an hour.
-The minis will cool in about 30 minutes.
+- Remove your baked cheesecakes and cool at room temperature for an hour (minis will cool in about 30 minutes).

-- Freeze the cheesecakes for at least 2 hours, and up to several weeks.
+- Freeze the cheesecakes for at least 2 hours.
 Remove from the freezer and push on the underside of each heart, releasing the cheesecakes.
 Carefully lift them out of the mold.
 If they don’t pop right out, you will need to freeze them longer.

 - To add the conversation heart phrases, squeeze a few drops of red food coloring into a small bowl.
 Use a fine tip paint brush to paint the words onto each cheesecake heart.

-I hope at least one of these colorful offerings caught your eye.
-If you decide to try one of these Valentine’s Day dessert recipes.
-I would love to share a photo of your hard work so please send them to me!
-Have a great holiday and here is wishing you love and happiness in any form you so choose.
+I hope that at least one of these colorful offerings caught your eye.
+If you decide to try one of these 9 Valentine’s Day dessert recipes, we would love to see your pictures.